Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_6.0_Fafurion/readme.txt

 -Artifact item support

 Fafurion:
--Parsed new items from client
+-Support for R110 items
+-Spawned new areas

 Events:
 -Birth of Draco